vllm-project/vllm-spyre/docs/source/user_guide/local_development.md

 1. Install xgrammar
-   This is needed for testing v1 stuff. version doesn't matter at the moment.
+   This is needed for testing v1 stuff.
+   Also version doesn't matter at the moment.

    ```sh
    uv pip install xgrammar==0.1.19